chung-leong/react-seq/doc/manageEvents.md

 ## Abandoning Promises

 When the component is unmounted, all outstanding promises will be rejected with an `Abort` error.

+## Forced rejection

+You can use [`reject`](./reject.md) to force the currently awaited promise to be rejected.
+It's useful for redirecting errors from components into generator functions.

 ## Notes